Arvoxis/Arvoxis/README.md

 ###  About Me

-I'm a second-year CS undergrad at VIT Vellore with a deep interest in machine learning, NLP, and computer vision.
-I build things that sit at the intersection of AI and real-world utility — from gesture-controlled games to intelligent research tools.
+I'm a second year CS undergrad at VIT Vellore with a deep interest in machine learning, NLP, and computer vision.
+I build things that sit at the intersection of AI and real-world utility from gesture controlled games to intelligent research tools.
 Currently leading AI/ML initiatives on campus as Vice Chairperson of the AI & ML Club.

-- Currently working on **LLM-powered research tools** and **real-time computer vision applications**
+- Currently working on **LLM powered research tools** and **real time computer vision applications**
-- Diving deeper into **deep learning architectures**, **prompt engineering**, and **full-stack AI apps**
+- Diving deeper into **deep learning architectures**, **prompt engineering**, and **full stack AI apps**
-- Open to collaborating on **ML/AI projects**, **open-source tools**, and **hackathon teams**
+- Open to collaborating on **ML/AI projects**, **open source tools**, and **hackathon teams**
 - Goal: Land an AI/ML internship and contribute meaningfully to open source

 ---